Potential Benefits of CBD Oil for Health Issues

 The human body has a system called the endocannabinoid system, complete with receptors sites for phytocannabinoids.
 CBD is one of many safe, non-psychoactive phytocannabinoids that attach to these receptor sites and interact with our endocannabinoid system.

 CBD is different from THC (tetrahydrocannabinol), the psychoactive cannabinoid found in marijuana plants.
 Quality CBD is derived from hemp plants, not marijuana plants.
 CBD has no psychoactive qualities, instead nourishing your endocannabinoid system.

 What is it Used For?

-CBD oil is being researched for its benefits in a variety of health conditions and symptoms, including anxiety and depression, chronic pain and joint issues, migraines, skin issues, epilepsy, alcoholism, and sleep issues.
+CBD oil is being researched for its potential benefits in a variety of health conditions and symptoms, including anxiety and depression, chronic pain and joint issues, migraines, skin issues, epilepsy, alcoholism, and sleep issues.

 1. Anxiety & Depression

 Further research is needed, as it is with all uses for CBD oil, but CBD oil is a promising addition to treatment regimens for anxiety disorders and depression.
 It’s even said to have a potential antidepressant effect.

 2. Chronic Pain and Joint Issues